lhoang64/DarkDarkGo/mgmt/design_doc.md

 - Same as seed, content chunk also have state: crawling, crawled and propagated.

 ### Index Builder
-- Index Builder gets chunk metadata from MGMT and uses that to look for Crawler's content database.
+- Index Builder gets chunk metadata from MGMT and uses that to look for Crawler's content database with `/get_chunk_metadata`
-    `/get_chunk_metadata`
     ```
     [
        {